mdoyle179/MsgGories/README.md

         1. execute the following command at the location where mongoDB is installed: mongo --shell use msggories db.createCollection("Players")
         1. control c to exit the shell.
+1. Create a players.json file which will be imported into the database.
+    1. The file can be placed anywhere, but should not be checked into Git.
+    1. Here is an example file:
+    ```json [
+        {
+            "name": "<put_host_name_here>",
+            "email": "<put_host_email_here>",
+            "score": 0,
+            "host": true
+        },
+        {
+            "name": "<put_player_name_here>",
+            "email": "<put_player_email_here>",
+            "score": 0,
+            "host": false
+        },
+        {
+            "name": "<put_player_name_here>",
+            "email": "<put_player_email_here>",
+            "score": 0,
+            "host": false
+        }
+    ]```
+        1. If you are the host, put your name and email into appropriate locations and make sure for host you set the value to true.
+        1. Add a json object for each other player.
-1. Execute the following command at the folder location where mongoDB is installed to import players to the db, where /path/to/the/ represents the path to where players.csv is.
+1. Execute the following command at the folder location where mongoDB is installed to import players to the db, where /path/to/the/ represents the path to where players.json file is.
 The file is in the root directory of the repository by default.

-    1. mongoimport --db msggories --collection Players --type csv --file /path/to/the/players.csv --headerline
+    1. mongoimport --db msggories --collection Players --file /pathTo/players.json --jsonArray
 1. When you go to run (steps in next section of ReadMe) verify that "MongoDB Connected" is logged in the terminal.

 To run: